MattKuhn123/MattKuhn123.github.io/_posts/2025-12-03-tradeoffs.markdown

 }
 ```

-Given the choice between these two correct implementations, which would you prefer to see in your codebase?
+Given the choice between these two implementations, which would you prefer to see in your codebase?

 ## Option 1